 At any research stage the ORE/REB will accept requests to initiate or continue research related to COVID-19 or the pandemic.

 |Type of activity||Requirement|

 Temporary shift to remote - Submit an Amendment Request Form, noting that the changes are related to COVID-19 restrictions on in-person research.
 When restrictions on in-person research are lifted studies with the appropriate approvals may transition back to approved in-person research activities via the amendment process.

 Permanent shift to remote - Submit an Amendment Request Form.

 These activities may operate during ALL stages of the Return to Campus plan.

 |Minimal intervention procedures: i.e. no physical contact and/or low intensity contact. (e.g. 1:1 interviews, in-person small focus groups in appropriate space)||

 HPR Safety Plan approved by the ORE utilizing appropriate PPE.

-May operate during Research Stage 1 and Stage 2 (or above) subject to approval
+May operate during Stage 1 and Stage 2 subject to approval

 |Medium to high intervention procedures: i.e. sustained physical contact, high intensity, or high risk of aerosol generation (e.g., research on wearable devices, collection of biological samples, exercise testing or respiratory function testing)||HPR Safety Plan approved by the ORE utilizing appropriate level of PPE.

-May operate during Research Stage 3 (or above) subject to approval.
+May operate during Stage 3 subject to approval

 |Impractical research: i.e impacted by travel bans or closures of facilities||On hold.
 Amendments not required unless the delay affects the research significantly.|